-- Promulgate new standards for the ethical use by attorneys of cloud computing for confidential attorney work product.
+- Promulgate new standards for the ethical use by attorneys of cloud computing for confidential attorney work products.

-- Advance voting rights through the development of an app by the U.S. election assistance commission to aide voter registration on a nonpartisan basis.
+- Advance voting rights through the development of an app by the U.S. election assistance commission to aid voter registration on a nonpartisan basis.

 - Improve the market for organ donations with a tax credit for employers who let employees take time off for organ donations and by making changes to the public school curriculum.